 The final cluster was the smallest of the three—regarded as quaint by some.
 These were the Ecologists, who chose to stay on Earth, undo what they could of humanity’s harmful impacts on its home planet, and guide it into a modern Eden.

 The result was a consonance of nature and technology.
-Three human population on Earth was now only two hundred million, and almost everyone lived in small city-states, spread out in an archipelago across the world.
-The in habited land area was no bigger than Denmark; agriculture, primarily indoor hydroponics, amounted to the same area again.
+The human population on Earth was now only two hundred million, and almost everyone lived in small city-states, spread out in an archipelago across the world.
+The inhabited land area was no bigger than Denmark; agriculture, primarily indoor hydroponics, amounted to the same area again.
 Civilisation was powered by orbiting solar farms that beamed energy down to Earth as microwaves.

 Forest and jungle covered the world again.
 Biodiversity had increased enormously, and some extinct species, like the woolly mammoth and the dodo, had even been reintroduced.
 All sentient creatures were regarded as equal citizens, and the mundane yet unnecessary causes of suffering for most of animalkind, like disease, parasites, and food scarcity, had mostly been abolished.